-As of Fall 2020 I am a second year SES PhD Student at Massachusetts Institute of Technology focusing on computational social science.
+As of Fall 2021 I am a third year SES PhD Student at Massachusetts Institute of Technology focusing on computational social science.
 I’m broadly interested in using large scale data to support human rights and violence prevention efforts, as well as Internet accessibility and freedom of expression online.

 Before starting at MIT I worked in Cloudflare’s DC Office as a Policy Analyst where I focused on corporate social responsibility, namely organizing Project Galileo and the Athenian Project.
 I graduated from Harvard in 2017 with a degree in Mechanical Engineering and a minor in Government.